-Students registering by mail may pay with a $50 deposit.
+Students may register with a minimum $50 deposit.
 A student submitting a registration form is NOT considered registered until the deposit is received OR a Purchase Order number is provided if the school is covering the student’s cost.

 The total balance is due before the start of the workshops.
 Students MAY bring a check when they check-in but it is preferred if the balance is paid before that date.

 Students must register for the overnight workshops at least 2 weeks prior to the workshop’s start date.
 Registrations may be accepted after this date dependent on space available.
 A late registration fee of $20 is assessed to any registration accepted after this 2 week deadline.

 Students may register on the day of the workshop for the single day Leadership Training programs.
 Groups or members of groups not pre-registered at least a day in advance for these events are not eligible for the group discount available.

 Arrival and departure (check-in and check-out) times vary by workshop.
 Specific times can be found in the information packets, sent via email after registration is received.
 Check-in is early morning (between 7-9am) and check out is mid to late afternoon of the last day (2-3 pm).

 Residential participants unable to check-in at the regular time may opt to check-in 7-9pm the night before for an additional $40 fee by choosing the “early arrival” option when registering.